-Below are examples of how My Life in Data CDT students (2014 intakes onwards) are collaborating and working with their industry partner organisations on their digital identity and personal data within the global digital economy research.
+Below are examples of how Horizon CDT students are collaborating and working with their industry partner organisations on their digital identity and personal data within the global digital economy research.

 Yitong Huang – Enchanted smart objects for health behaviour change (2014 cohort)